microsoft/WhatTheHack/062-EntraIDB2B/Coach/Solution-00.md

 ## Notes & Guidance

-Login to https://portal.azure.com using your azure account and in the Home tenant.
+Login to https://portal.azure.com using your Azure account and in the Home tenant.

 Create a new tenant